ktaylor63/southeast/site/content/our-services/eagle-technical-assistance.md

   </fieldset>
 </form>

-## Large Construction/Expansion Activities
+## Large construction/expansion activities

 - Building construction, 3 or more stories.
 - Building construction, 1 or 2 story, with project footprint of more than ½ acre.
 - Mining.
 - Oil and natural gas drilling and refining.
 - Installation or expansion of marinas with a capacity of 6 or more boats.

 <form id="large-construction-expansion">
   <fieldset>